Dick Van Dyke earns historic Daytime Emmy nomination at age 98

 The lead actor nominees are: Eric Braeden of "The Young and the Restless," Scott Clifton, Thorsten Kaye and John McCook of "The Bold and the Beautiful" and Eric Martsolf of "Days of Our Lives."

-The Daytime Emmys will be presented June 7 in Los Angeles.
+The Daytime Emmys will be presented June 7 in Los Angeles and air live on CBS.
 The show is returning to its usual schedule after being postponed until last December because of strikes by Hollywood actors and writers.
 The hosts and Lifetime Achievement honorees will be announced later.